Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies, capacity fade, and electrolyte maintenance: Introduction

 \subsection{Vanadium Redox Flow Battery}

-Among RFBs, the all-vanadium (VRFB) is the most researched and technologically successful battery, thanks to its stability and overall performance.
+Among RFBs, the all-vanadium (VRFB) is the most researched and technologically successful battery thanks to its high chemical stability and overall performance.
 The VRFB is composed of aqueous acidic solutions of vanadium ions in different oxidation states as active materials in the electrolytes.
-Using the same metal in both positive and negative electrolytes, prevents cross-contamination and allows for longer cyclic life of the battery, which is in the range of 15000-20000 charge/discharge cycles \cite{Diez2020}.
-VRFBs have a relatively low energy density, a low self-discharge rate, and high stability.

-The capital cost of a VRFB is relatively high if compared to other storage technologies, such as lithium batteries, and the cost of a redox flow battery is heavily influenced by both size and energy-to-power ratio.
-The PNNL 2020's report \cite{PNNL_2020} states that for a 100 MW, 10-hour discharge system, suitable for grid energy storage, the mean projected cost for a VRFB is 399 \$/kWh, while the cost of a lithium-ion LFP is 356 \$/kWh.
-Despite generally higher initial costs, VRFB's long life and good performance positively impact annualized costs, which tend to be lower (65 \$/kWh) than other battery technologies (95 \$/kWh for Lithium-LFP, 140 \$/kWh for Lithium-ion NMC) for a long duration, grid-scale energy storage system \cite{PNNL_2020}.
+The capital cost of a VRFB is relatively high if compared to other storage technologies: PNNL 2020's report \cite{PNNL_2020} states that for a 100 MW, 10-hour discharge system, the mean projected cost for a VRFB is 399 \$/kWh, while the cost of a lithium-ion LFP is 356 \$/kWh.

 The standard electrochemical reactions for VRFB charge and discharge are shown for both the negative (on the left) and positive (on the right) half cells in Eq. (\ref{VRFBequation}):